MadhuPolu/arc-effect/README.md

-# arc-effect
-Alternative Realities Connected - Get the ARC effect to lead a better life
+# ARC - Alternative Realities Connected

+Get ready for the Arc effect.
+It's not magical just logical, no spiritual just casual... it's going to blow your mind.

+Stay tuned for the content...